Elsa Bois: Qui sera le meilleur ce soir ? (Spéciale enfants)

 In 2011, aged 10, Elsa wins Qui sera le meilleur ce soir ?
 (Spéciale enfants), broadcast on TF1, accompanied by her dance partner, Quentin Chippaux.
 They are coached by Grégoire Lyonnet, winner of season 4 of Danse avec les stars.

 Danse avec les stars

 In 2012, she was selected with other children to participate in a dance tableau alongside Emmanuel Moire and Fauve Hautot during a prime time of season 3 of Danse avec les stars.
 In September 2021, Elsa joined the cast of the eleventh season of the TF1 show Danse avec les stars, as a dancer alongside video artist Michou.
 They finished third in the competition.

 In September 2022, she participates in season 12, still as a dancer, alongside Thomas Da Costa.

+Danse avec les Stars

 Private life

 In 2010, Elsa's little sister, Alizée Bois, won the show La France a un Incroyable Talent.

-On January 3, 2022, Elsa and Michou announced in an Instagram post that they are in a relationship.
+On January 3, 2022, Elsa and Michou announced in an Instagram post that they are in a relationship which ended on February 17, 2025.